Understanding your preventive care benefits

 Pen and clipboard

-We follow recommendations from three government agencies to determine which services we cover.* When you see an in-network provider, you’ll pay nothing for the preventive services listed here.
+We follow the best available scientific evidence and recommendations from scientific and medical experts to determine which services we cover.* When you see an in-network provider, you’ll pay nothing for the preventive services listed here.
 To easily find providers in your network, sign in and find a doctor.

 You may be responsible for an out-of-pocket expense if: